Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
 With our Zero Copy Clone instantly available we can now begin to develop against it without any fear of impacting production.
-However, before we make any changes let's first run some simple queries against it and test out Snowflakes Result Set Cache.
+However, before we make any changes let's first run some simple queries against it and test out Snowflake's Result Set Cache.

 ### Step 1 - Querying our Cloned Table
 Now that we are going to query our Table, we will need to use our `tasty_dev_wh` Warehouse.